Pay, Time Off & Work Hour Calculators

 No. It converts gross salary into gross pay periods and hourly estimates.

-Can I change weeks worked per year?
+Can I change weeks used for the hourly conversion?

 Is monthly pay exact?